IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Autumn Lady’s Tresses (Spiranthes spiralis)

-I meet Ian Phillips on a busy roundabout in the centre of Malaga and we headed south west toward San Roque down near Gibraltar.
+I meet Ian Phillips on a busy roundabout in the center of Malaga and we headed south west toward San Roque down near Gibraltar.
 We were hunting for the rare (in the south) Autumn Lady’s Tresses (Spiranthes spiralis); our first site was in pine woodlands to the north of San Roque.

 Ian had seen these delicate little plants at this site some five years earlier so we already had a location in what is a huge area of woodland.
 After just a few minutes searching we started to find a few plants, one of which was a fine specimen and well worthy of a few photos.